diogokings/dodireis/README.md

 Hi everyone!!! :octocat:

 I'm Diogo Reis from Brazil (🇧🇷) and I'm passionate by technology.
 Of course I'm, if don't, why should I have a page here in GitHub (Bitbucket and Gitlab too :stuck_out_tongue_closed_eyes:).
-I've been working as Back-End Developer since 2015, but I also have some knowledge in front-end development.
+I've been working as back-end developer since 2015, but I also have some knowledge in front-end development.

 I’m currently working at Qintess, an amazing company, knowned in the past as Resource.
 My nowadays classes are in my graduation as System Analysis and in DevOps course.